Mowje/node-hpka/README.md

 * [cryptopp](https://github.com/Tashweesh/node-cryptopp.git) if you want to support requests with ECDSA, RSA or DSA keys
 * [sodium](https://github.com/Tashweesh/node-sodium.git) if you want to support requests with Ed25519 keys

-These dependencies don't necessarily need to be installed locally for the module, but [could be used in a higher level of the "node_modules" folder](http://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders)
+These dependencies don't necessarily need to be installed locally for the module, but [could be used in a higher level of the "node_modules" folder](http://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders).
+Note that for sodium, you have to use our fork of the module and not the [original one](https://github.com/paixaop/node-sodium).

 ## How to install dependencies